Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Discussion

+In this work, we construct a comprehensive architectural blueprint for the VBG, establishing it as a highly scalable physical channel that definitively overcomes the attenuation and decoherence bottlenecks of standard optical networks.
+By rigorously modeling macroscopic channel dynamics based on realistic terrestrial topography and the empirical performance of the LIGO system \cite{abbott2009ligo,aasi2015advanced}, we demonstrate that the VBG achieves exceptional phase stability ($\sim10^{-3}\,\mathrm{rad/\sqrt{km\cdot Hz}}$) alongside negligible polarization and dispersion penalties.
+Through systematic protocol benchmarks, we prove that this pristine physical layer unlocks unprecedented performance regimes.
+Specifically, it empowers standard DI-QKD protocols to operate over continental baselines, enables coherent signal integration for macroscopic quantum telescopes with extreme precision, and drastically minimizes algorithmic execution latency for federated computations accommodating deep circuits with over $10^4$ qubits.

+To transition this analytical blueprint into physical reality, detailed simulations using Finesse3 or equivalent optical tools \cite{maheshwari2024ligo,roseanalysis} are being conducted to provide a precise depiction and rigorously evaluate the efficiency of VBG systems.
+Considering the projected expansion of VBG across continents, it is essential to integrate transient, significant environmental disturbances into the analysis to ensure sufficient redundancy for operational durability and longevity.
+The performance evaluation will proceed by implementing the system at full scale and collecting empirical data using the methods employed in LIGO \cite{nguyen2021environmental,kruk2016environmental}.
+Small-scale tests using former LIGO experimental tubes are also currently being pursued.

-Beyond the applications proposed and analyzed in the primary text, VBG can be integrated with all-photonic repeaters \cite{azuma2015all,gan2025quantum} to establish a quantum network that theoretically possesses an unlimited scale, facilitating the execution of a Bell test experiment with cognitive observers to examine the basic measurement assumption \cite{bell2004speakable} or to perform quantum holographic tasks \cite{may2019quantum}.
-We anticipate that VBG will offer universal enhancement and serve as a robust, expansive experimental platform, significantly impacting not only future quantum technologies but also providing cross-disciplinary advantages: facilitating the long-range transmission of light bullets \cite{guo2021structured,chong2010airy}; directly interlinking multiple LIGO detectors, which may become the central component of the anticipated Einstein telescope \cite{kroker2014einstein}; and extending worldwide to perform large-scale geodesy measurements \cite{li2025minute}.
-Our VBG model, as presented, lays a solid groundwork for implementation and advocates for imminent construction efforts, potentially bringing about extensive multidisciplinary benefits.
+Beyond the core applications benchmarked in this study, the VBG can be integrated with all-photonic repeaters \cite{azuma2015all,gan2025quantum,fuentealba2025robust} to establish a quantum network that theoretically possesses unlimited scale, facilitates the execution of a Bell test experiment with cognitive observers to examine the basic measurement assumption \cite{bell2004speakable}, and supports quantum holographic tasks \cite{may2019quantum}.
+The VBG may also provide cross-disciplinary advantages, including facilitating the long-range transmission of light bullets \cite{guo2021structured,chong2010airy}, directly interconnecting multiple LIGO detectors as a potential central component of the anticipated Einstein telescope \cite{kroker2014einstein}, and extending worldwide to perform large-scale geodesy measurements \cite{li2025minute}.